flamingo-run/gcp-pilot/README.md

 _"Since Google already has a [generic API client](https://github.com/googleapis/google-api-python-client) and so many [specific clients](https://github.com/googleapis?q=python&type=&language=), why should I use this library?"_

 Google's has 2 types of clients:
-- **dedicated**: custom made for the APIs.
+- **dedicated**: custom-made for the APIs.
 They are excellent: they implement high level interaction with the API with friendly methods.
 The `gcp-pilot` can adds its value by handling authentication, friendly errors and parameter fallback.
 - **generic**: a single client that is capable of dynamically calling any REST API.
 They are a pain to use: very specific calls that must be translated from the documentation.
 The `gcp-pilot` comes in handy to add high-level interaction with friendly method such as `Calendar.create_event`, on top of all other vantages cited above.

 ### Parameter Fallback